MicrosoftDocs/winrt-api/windows.applicationmodel.calls/lockscreencallui_closed.md

 # Windows.ApplicationModel.Calls.LockScreenCallUI.Closed

 ## -description
-Occurs when the lock screen interaction is complete.
+**Deprecated.** Occurs when the lock screen interaction is complete.

 ## -remarks
 The [Closed](lockscreencallui_closed.md) event fires when the app is removed from the lock screen by any means.
 After this event fires, the [LockScreenCallUI](lockscreencallui.md) object is no longer valid.
 Any further attempt to use the [LockScreenCallUI](lockscreencallui.md) object can either silently fail or explicitly fail with RPC_E_DISCONNECTED.